Departments & Services

 The Business Services department includes internal and external fiscal services, information technology, printing services, and operations.

-Through its Career Technology Education (CTE) Support Services department, SCOE supports the development and integration of a continuum of CTE activities that prepare students for their 21st century futures.
+Through its College and Career Readiness Services (CCRS) department, SCOE supports the development and integration of a continuum of activities that prepare students for their 21st century futures.

 Jennie Snyder, Ed.D.